There is no excerpt because this is a protected post.

 You won’t feel any of these benefits though if the pose is causing strong discomfort in your body, and most people find Balasana quite difficult at first.
 You should never allow your knees to feel pain in Yoga, but if you’ve mainly sat in chairs rather than on the floor and are not used to kneeling, then your knees, hips and ankles may take patience and time to work toward this position.
 Using some simple supported variations with awareness and sensitivity can help enormously, allowing you to relax properly into Balasana and reap the full benefits of the pose.

-While it’s very beneficial to come to a class regularly, there is nothing like having your very own Yoga practice to really reap the benefits of Yoga in the most practical way; getting in tune with your own body & intuition, using poses that can help you balance what you do physically […]
+While it’s very beneficial to come to a class regularly, there is nothing like having your very own Yoga practice to really reap the benefits of Yoga in the most practical way; getting in tune with your own body & intuition, using poses that can help you balance what you do physically in your work, and learning […]

 These are my Christmas version of my favourite easy snack, Bliss Balls!
 Scrumptious, Christmassy and healthy sweet treats that are so easy to make – just whack everything into a food processor and then shape into bite-sized balls.
-I’ve been taking them along to end-of-year gatherings and they disappear very […]
+I’ve been taking them along to end-of-year gatherings and they disappear very quickly!
+Most kids enjoy making these […]